nithin5406/EARLY-EARTHQUAKE-DETECTION-SYSTEM/README.md

 * Fully offline inference on the RP2350 microcontroller.

 * Clear, multi-level alerts via LEDs and a buzzer for different confidence levels.

+## Motivation
+* Traditional seismic stations are expensive and power hungry.

+* Many low-cost “earthquake” sensors use MEMS accelerometers with limited low-frequency performance.

+* SM-24 geophones are widely used in seismology and have excellent sensitivity in the 10–240 Hz band, making them ideal for local earthquake and tremor detection.

+* Edge Impulse makes it practical to train and deploy a robust classifier that runs on a tiny microcontroller at the edge.

+The goal is to show that a sub‑$20 MCU + geophone + ML can provide useful local seismic awareness without internet connectivity or high power.

 ## Requirements